jakka351/Spanish-Oak/README.md

 <img src="https://github.com/user-attachments/assets/43a38fd5-3ccb-4d68-9ff8-fa1d7500c8fd" width="25%" height="25%" align="right"/>
 The Spanish Oak Flash Tool is software to read and write the flash memory of a Spanisk Oak 1024k Powertrain Control Module.
 It has been tested on a PCM from a Ford FG Falcon.
 The software is free to download, however in order to use the flashing functionality you must purchase an unlock key which can be done from the software.
+I am actively seeking to teet this software on circa 2005 Ford Crown Victorias and Mustang GTs, if you can assist with this please get in touch.

 ***
 ## Cost